rdmm123/qwerty-typer/README.md

 # querty-typer
-A minimal app that let's you practice and improve your typing skill with no distractions.
+A minimal app that let's you practice and improve your typing skills with no distractions.